nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 844
 00:51:21,085 --> 00:51:24,480
-[SPEAKER_03]: as developers when there is an issue.
+[SPEAKER_03]: us developers when there is an issue.

 845
 00:51:24,460 --> 00:51:29,155